pollen-robotics/reachy-legacy/README.md

 You can learn more about this project on [its webpage](https://www.pollen-robotics.com/en/our-products/reachy/) and on youtube:
 [![Video preview](./doc/img/reachy-youtube.jpg)](https://www.youtube.com/watch?v=wsCYkz-BHyA&list=PLoZg6JOJfhpCa1Sy3cM4FOFkcFUBElqBF&index=2)

-If you want to own a Reachy, we can [build it for you](https://www.pollen-robotics.com/en/our-products/reachy/).

 Reachy is designed and produced by Pollen Robotics, we offer product design and custom developpement, you can learn more on our [website](https://www.pollen-robotics.com/).

 ## Open source